HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 \#vvsg
 ## <a name="digitalcertificate"></a>digital certificate
-A data set used to identify the holder of the certification and to verify, using a [PKI], the authenticity of the certificate.
+A data set used to identify the holder of the certification and to verify, using a PKI, the authenticity of the certificate.
 It typically includes the holder's [private key](#privatekey) and is used for cryptographic operations such as digitally signing or encrypting data.

 \#vvsg
 ## <a name="digitalsignature"></a>digital signature